Have you ever vented to someone about how stressed out you are. And they responded with something like: “You should really try meditation…”?

 If you regularly practice this fun “MeDOTation,” you will be learning how to master your misbehaving thoughts – and be able to move on to more advanced meditation techniques.

 Inside my book Instant Calm I have many more simple 2 minute sensory meditations!

-Here’s a peek at another short meditation – excerpted from my book Instant Calm.
+Here’s a peek at a second short meditation – excerpted from my book Instant Calm.

 Many studies report that the smell of Vanilla can boost happiness and decrease stress—including one study by The Sloan-Kettering Cancer Center in New York.

 The Center actually tested the effects of five different fragrances on 85 patients undergoing an MRI scan.